An Example Program Using Structs

 fn main() { let rect1 = (30, 50); println!( "The area of the rectangle is {} square pixels.", area(rect1) ); } fn area(dimensions: (u32, u32)) -> u32 { dimensions.0 * dimensions.1 }

 Tuples group related data but lose semantic meaning.
-Index-based access (dimensions.0
+Index-based access (dimensions.0, dimensions.1) reduces code clarity and introduces potential errors.

 Refactoring with Structs